giannis198/keeper/README.md

-First App "NotesKeeper"  using React.js
+First App "NotesKeeper"  using ReactJs